 Homeschooling high school can be stressful.
 Here’s how to create a simple plan for homeschooling the high school years through graduation.

-Having graduated 2 homeschooled children, and in the beginning steps of leading 2 more through their high school years, I have learned a lot, and have created my own simple plan and process for determining graduation requirements for my teens.
+Having graduated 4 homeschooled children, I have learned a lot, and have created my own simple plan and process for determining graduation requirements for my teens.
 Please, remember – this is a guide, a suggestion, a starting place for your own journey.
 Your family may have different priorities and they most definitely are on a different path, so act accordingly based on the family God gave you.

 The high school homeschool plan we use is very simple, and one I literally “fell” into.
 It seemed right and good and easy.
 It made sense and didn’t over-complicate things.
-Some of it I learned from Lee Binz of The HomeScholar, some of it I gleaned from my own high school and college experiences, and some of it I totally winged and it worked!
+Some of it I learned from Lee Binz of Total Transcript Solution, some of it I gleaned from my own high school and college experiences, and some of it I totally winged and amazingly, it worked!

 1 – Determine graduation requirements for your state (or the college your child most wants to go to.)